cheese1/medusawiki/Themes.md

 * dark: `gulp build --csstheme dark`
 * light: `gulp build --csstheme light`

+Alternatively, you can run: `gulp sync`, which will build all themes configured in the slim defatul-theme package.json.

 **from ./themes-default/legacy**
 * legacy: `gulp build --csstheme dark`